anilmainali/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 {% include _toc.html %}

-Even experienced programmers of Enterprise Java programs sometimes run the simplest of Java code in order to verify the enviornment and various libraries, such as after a new version in one of them.

-If "known-good" code don't work, then the issue is NOT the <strong>custom application code</strong> which the programmer has control.
-By process of elimination, the problem lies in the setup items above.

 This page takes you step-by-step to establish an envrionment to create your own "known good" rig.

-We begin with a manual process, which we then automate.
+We begin with a manual walkthrough, which we then automate.

 > How about I do this for you?
 Call me!